 2. Your DVM doesn’t mean you can’t clean up feces or urine.

 Be helpful.
 When there are no other technicians around, lend a hand to keep the balance of the day going.
 That might mean cleaning up the large pile of feces left by an aggressive dog but if you lend a hand once in a while your technicians will appreciate it and it is a humbling experience.

-We all have loads of compassion but there is a huge difference with how technicians tend to their in house patients and how we interact with them.
+We all have loads of compassion but there is a huge difference between how technicians tend to their in-house patients and how we interact with them.
 We tend to keep track of the medical issues of a case versus emotional support to the patient.
-I’ve seen technicians hang out with their patients in the kennels, spend there lunches snuggling with the feline cases, and overall just giving them a little extra emotional encouragement.
+I’ve seen technicians hang out with their patients in the kennels, spend their lunches snuggling with the feline cases, and overall just giving them a little extra emotional encouragement.
 A well-loved patient tends to recover a little quicker than one that only gets touched during morning rounds.